ashryanbeats/favicon-export-for-xd/README.md

 1. UI is free of memory leaks
 1. Error logs can be retrieved from file system
 1. ~Messages are handled after all operations are complete~
+1. ⭐︎ Validate is moved to own dir with index.js and validate.js (index handles showMessage calls)

 ### Submission